MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/device-i-o-from-the-uefi-environment.md

 ---
-title: Device I/O from the UEFI environment
+title: Device I/O From the UEFI Environment
 description: When the Windows OS loader calls the UpdateCapsule function, each capsule contained in the CapsuleHeaderArray is executed. ms.date: 03/22/2023
 ---